-The Company will continue to drive revenues by expanding distribution channels.
-The Company will continue to build upon its social and digital lead generation programs.
+The Company will continue to drive revenues by expanding distribution channels while expanding digital and direct marketing programs.
+The Company will accelerate building upon its social and digital lead generation programs.
 Further, the Company will continue to seek synergetic acquisitions that expand distribution, leading a technology trend, add to its existing technical staff and create economies of scale improving gross profit margins.

 The Company increases revenue and drives growth by developing and managing collaborative solutions as well as joint marketing initiatives.
-The Company has a diverse community of distribution partners, ranging from IBM Business Partners, Software Vendors, application support providers, consultants, and other cloud infrastructure providers.
+The Company has a diverse community of distribution partners, ranging from IBM Business Partners, Software Vendors, IT resellers, Managed Service Providers, application support providers, consultants, and other cloud infrastructure providers.